 Fun to Do: Hide your own messages

-Use Bacon’s code to hide your own messages in nursery rhymes
+Use Bacon’s cipher to hide your own messages in nursery rhymes of your choice.